secretflow/scql/docs/getting_started/deployment.rst

 .. note::
     1. The SCDB is served through the HTTP protocol.
 It is recommended to use HTTPS instead in production environments.
 Please check :ref:`TLS Configuration <scdb-tls>` for details.
-    2. Please note that while we used ToyGRM for the demo, it should not be used in production environments.

 Step 1: Deploy SCQLEngine
 ==========================